negrel/asttk/README.md

 	- Ready-to-use Inspector function for basic AST edition.

 ### Contributing
-If you want to contribute to **asttk** to add a feature or improve the code contact me at [negrel.dev@protonmail.com](mailto:negrel.dev@protonmail.com), open an [issue](https://github.com/negrel/asttk/issues) or make a [pull request](https://github.com/negrel/asttk/pulls).
+If you want to contribute to **ASTTK** to add a feature or improve the code contact me at [negrel.dev@protonmail.com](mailto:negrel.dev@protonmail.com), open an [issue](https://github.com/negrel/asttk/issues) or make a [pull request](https://github.com/negrel/asttk/pulls).